csiro-risk-assessment/mozzie/README.md

 1,0,1,0
 0,0,1,1
 ```
-The lines following the header lines (preceeded by "#") always correspond to rows of cells.
+The lines following the header lines (preceded by "#") always correspond to rows of cells.
 The rows always appear in *upside-down order*, viz, in the above example:
 - the first line, `1,0,1,1`, corresponds to the cells at `y=ymin=2.0`.
 The cell at `xmin=1.0` is active; the cell at `xmin=4.0` is inactive; the cell at `xmin=7.0` is active; the cell at `xmin=10.0` is active.
 - the second line, `1,0,1,0`, corresponds to the cells at `y=ymin+cell_size=5.0`.
 The cell at `xmin=1.0` is active; the cell at `xmin=4.0` is inactive; the cell at `xmin=7.0` is active; the cell at `xmin=10.0` is inactive.
 - the third line, `0,0,1,1`, corresponds to the cells at `y=ymin+2*cell_size=8.0`.
 The cell at `xmin=1.0` is inactive; the cell at `xmin=4.0` is inactive; the cell at `xmin=7.0` is active; the cell at `xmin=10.0` is active.